No tags

 • People taking strong acne medicine – Some medications make the skin too sensitive to light.

-• Pregnant individuals – Always check with a doctor first.
+• Pregnant women – Always check with a doctor first.

 • Those with serious skin problems – If you have skin cancer or severe rashes, talk to a doctor.